mickymacirl/CI-P5-EGZ/README.md

 Ethical Gearz is a full ecommerce site that specializes in selling top-of-the-line hacking gear to customers around the world.
 The site is built using Django, Python, HTML, CSS, and JavaScript, and utilizes Stripe as its payment processor.

+This was my fifth project for the Code Institute's [Full Stack Software Development Diploma](https://codeinstitute.net/ie/full-stack-software-development-diploma/).

 # User Experience

 ## Strategy Plane